spdustin/nws-api-client-python/README.md

 | `.raw_response` | *httpx.Response* | The raw HTTP response |
 | `.body`         | *str*            | The response content  |

 When custom error responses are specified for an operation, the SDK may also raise their associated exceptions.
 You can refer to respective *Errors* tables in SDK docs for more details on possible exception types for each operation.
-For example, the `alerts_query_async` method may raise the following exceptions:
+For example, the `list_active_alerts_async` method may raise the following exceptions:

 | Error Type      | Status Code | Content Type |
 | --------------- | ----------- | ------------ |